VoronDesign/VoronUsers/printer_mods/gamebofh/CR10-Switchwire/README.md

 * [Power Skirts](STL/skirts)
   * This contains the files for both the power inlet (with keystone) and the (right) side skirt with a hole for the switch.
 I made some minor mods on the power inlet after I printed mine, to correct some issues, but haven't printed/tested it, so buyer beware.

+# Helpful Hints

+* There is currently a SKR Mini E3 V3 config file for the switchwire.
+As a result, when you get done fixing various pin defintions in printer.cfg, klipper just shuts down complaining about ADC pin.
+  * I think it's the sensor pin on the heater bed that changed between V2 and V3.
+New sensor pin is PC4.

 # Notes